ibm-cloud-docs/vpc/vpn-onprem-fortigate.md

 # Connecting to a FortiGate peer
 {: #fortigate-config}

-You can use IBM Cloud VPN Gateway for VPC  to securely connect your VPC to an on-premises network through a VPN tunnel.
-This topic provides guidance about how to configure your FortiGate VPN gateway to connect to VPN Gateway for VPC.
+You can use IBM Cloud VPN for VPC to securely connect your VPC to an on-prem network through a VPN tunnel.
+This topic provides guidance about how to configure your FortiGate VPN gateway to connect to VPN for VPC.
 {: shortdesc}

 These instructions are based on FortiGate 300C, Firmware Version v5.2.13, build762 (GA).

-Read [VPN gateway limitations](/docs/vpc?topic=vpc-vpn-limitations) before continuing to connect to your on-premises peer.
 {: note}

+Read [VPN gateway limitations](/docs/vpc?topic=vpc-vpn-limitations) before you continue to connect to your on-premises peer.
+{: tip}

+## Connecting an IBM policy-based VPN to a FortiGate peer
+{: #fortigate-policy-based-vpn}

-Go to **VPN \> IPsec \> Tunnels** and create a new custom tunnel or edit an existing tunnel.
+Select **VPN > IPsec Tunnels** and create a new custom tunnel, or edit an existing tunnel.

 When a FortiGate VPN receives a connection request from {{site.data.keyword.vpn_vpc_short}}, FortiGate uses IPsec Phase 1 parameters to establish a secure connection and authenticate {{site.data.keyword.vpn_vpc_short}}.
 Then, if the security policy permits the connection, the FortiGate VPN establishes the tunnel using IPsec Phase 2 parameters and applies the IPsec security policy.
 Key management, authentication, and security services are negotiated dynamically through the IKE protocol.